paramsureliya/digit-recognizer/README.md

 Training Details
 The model is built using TensorFlow's Keras API.
 It consists of convolutional layers, max-pooling layers, and fully connected layers.

+## Results

+### Model Accuracy

+The trained CNN model achieved an accuracy of 98.8% on the validation set.

 ### Prerequisites

 Make sure you have the required dependencies installed.
 You can install them using: